Last Updated on by

 So, you’ve started doing the ketogenic diet recently because your best friend was just telling you about how she dropped twenty pounds and a pant size in a month.
 As soon as you heard how all your friend had to do was stop eating carbs, you quickly hopped on board and started hoping that you would lose the same twenty pounds and a pant size in a month.

-You’ve been on the diet for two weeks and step on the scale, only to see that you haven’t lost any weight or maybe even gained a little bit!
+You’ve been on the diet plan for two weeks and step on the scale, only to see that you haven’t lost any weight or maybe even gained a little bit!
 Chances are you started freaking out, so you went online to do some research to see what you’re doing wrong with the keto diet.

 All you’ve heard about the keto diet is about how it basically makes weight practically melt off of your body- so why isn’t it working for you?